bteller/bteller.github.com/_posts/2014-12-15-pdiff-the-right-way.md

 ---
 layout: post
 title: Perceptual Differencing, the Right Way!
+showImage: true
+image: "/public/post_images/pdiff-the-right-way.jpg"
 ---

 ##What is Perceptual Differencing
 Perceptual differencing is a testing technique where browser automation tools take screen captures of the browser contents during test execution.
 These captures are then compared with baseline captures, and if the capture matches the baseline, the test is deemed to have passed.

 ## Why leverage Perceptual Differencing?
 One of the main reasons a human being is required to run manual regression tests is to verify the output of the page is visually correct.
 We can eliminate this need by leveraging browser automation and perceptual differencing.

 Beyond that simple fact, the technique provides a very quick way to verify a lot of your site functionality without having to ```Assert``` your life away.
 Consider a form that should prevent submission when certain input elements contain invalid data or no data at all.
 You could create assertions for each of the input elements, and maybe compare that with the DOM level changes made to the browser after a failed submission, or you could take a screen capture and verify the functionality with a single image.